qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 Embeddings, on the contrary, most probably will consume less.

 That's where `Evaluator` enters the scene.
-At first, having dataset of `SimilaritySample`, `Evaluator` encodes it via `MetricModel` and compute corresponding labels.
+At first, having dataset of `SimilaritySample`, `Evaluator` encodes it via `SimilarityModel` and compute corresponding labels.
 After that, it calculates a metric value, which could be more representative than batch-wise ones.

 However, you still can find yourself in a situation where evaluation becomes too slow, or there is no enough space left in the memory.